 Our experienced locally-based surveyors cover a region stretching from Tewkesbury down to Weston-Super-Mare and across to the Mendip towns of Shepton Mallet and Wells.
 A full building survey will cover everything from serious structural defects to general wear and tear, helping you avoid costly repairs.
 Importantly, this type of property survey also includes a discussion of potential problems that may be hidden.
 Your surveyor will provide bespoke guidance and advice and will include full details of what repairs and maintenance are required and how much should be budgeted for the works.
 Such information allows you to negotiate on price if you are buying a property, or can help you avoid losing a purchaser if you are selling.

-Our surveyors are experts in local issues, such as the conversion of loft spaces to living quarters without proper Building Regulation approval.
+Our surveyors are experts in issues that are commonly found in building surveys in Bristol city centre and surrounding towns such as Bath, Chippenham, Cheltenham and Cirencester.
+One such example is the conversion of loft spaces to living quarters without proper Building Regulation approval.
 Often done to maximise living space in the city centre, conversions without approval may not be structurally sound, may lack appropriate fire escape provisions and should not be valued as an extra room when calculating property price.